JonathanG321/chattr/README.md

 First, run "npm install" within both the client and API directories.

-Next, run "npm run db:migrate" to set up the database.
-If you would like to use junk data, you could then run "npm run db:seed"
+Next, run "npm run db:migrate" in the API directory to set up the database.
+If you would like to use junk data, you could then run "npm run db:seed" within the same directory.

 This app is set to run on port 3000 by default.